Yes, you need a responsive web design. Let me tell you why and what are considerations you have to keep in mind.

 Responsive Web Design vs. Mobile Site

 That is not a website that uses a fully fledged responsive web design approach.
 The main problem this approach has is not being mobile first.
 We have seen that projects that use this approach have a propensity to multiply the development effort.
 It is not one website; it is now at least three websites, with duplicated code.
-Granted, the responsive web design approach is not a free lunch, it requires more effort, but not as huge if the right practices and tools are used.
+Granted, the responsive web design approach is not a free candy, it requires more effort, but not as huge if the right practices and tools are used.

 Although the mobile site approach has fallen from grace with the web design community, there are specific cases where it makes a lot of sense for us: if you already have a shiny website and now you want a mobile site without touching or disrupting the site already exists, or your current responsive site is so heavy to load in a limited capacity phone that a mobile optimized site will improve the latency significantly.